ashermemon/ashermemon.github.io/README.md

 # 3D PORTFOLIO WEBSITE!
-Created by Asher Memon in April, 2025
+Created by Asher Memon in April, 2025 (main branch)

 ## Instructions:

 1. Go to ashermemon.github.io!

-## Navigating the portfolio:

-- Use the mouse to look around

-- Click on different disks to navigate to different pages on the website

-- Click on the monitor buttons to reduce the look speed, so you can focus on the screen

-### 3D models made in Blender
-### 3D portfolio made using three.js
-### 2D website made in SquareSpace and exported as HTML
+## The current site contains a new portfolio website created in July 2026.
+The original project (3d version) is on the main branch but is not hosted